NUS-SNL/p4-traffictool/ToolSpecificUsage.md

 [Scapy](https://scapy.net) is a powerful Python-based interactive packet manipulation program and library.
 The p4-traffictools generates code for Scapy such that your p4-defined protocol stack can be used in packet generation, packet capture, as well as parsing and dissecting packets (_on-wire_ or from a pcap file).

 ### Generating code for Scapy
-Use the top-level script of `p4-traffictools.sh` as following
+Use the top-level script `p4-traffictools.sh` as following:

 ```
 ./p4-traffictools.sh [-p4 <p4 src>] [-json <json file>] [--std {p4-14|p4-16}] [-o <dst dir>] --scapy